openframeworks/ofSite/documentation/3d/ofMesh_.markdown

 This will tell you how many texture coordinates are contained in the mesh.

-Returns: the size of the texture coordinates vector for the mesh.
+**Returns**: the size of the texture coordinates vector for the mesh.